Cord Cutting Guides, News, and Reviews

 I did raise an eyebrow when I saw the identity of CyberGhost’s parent company: Kape Technologies.
 They have a bit of a shady past, having been involved in adware scandals several years ago when operating under a different name.
 However, experts generally agree that the company has improved dramatically in recent years.
 CyberGhost limits the user data that they store, and they don’t keep any IP addresses, session durations, or other particularly egregious information.
 The data they do store is mostly anonymized or aggregated.

 From a privacy and security standpoint, the only other concerning factor is that CyberGhost does not seem to have undergone a third-party audit since 2012.
 Unfortunately, this is fairly common in the VPN world.
-TunnelBear is one of the few companies that submit to an annual third-party audit.
+As we noted in our review of TunnelBear, that service is one of the few companies that submit to an annual third-party audit.

 Have you ever used a VPN that was so slow that it felt like being back with your 56k modem?
 Hopefully, I didn’t lose too many of the younger readers with that reference.
 What I’m trying to say is that VPNs can be slow due to the way that they re-route your internet traffic.
 I tested out CyberGhost with Ookla’s Speedtest to see what kind of speeds I was getting.
 I tried a few different servers, including the fastest option and some of the download- and streaming-optimized servers.